-Mr. Anshu Gupta is an Indian social entrepreneur who founded GOONJ, a non-governmental organization (NGO) headquartered in Delhi.
-Popularly known as the “Clothing Man of India”, Mr. Anshu founded Goonj to offer a sustainable economic model to eliminate poverty and related issues.
-Under his leadership Goonj created a barter between urban surplus and village communities’ labor, triggering large-scale rural development work.
+Mr Anshu Gupta is an Indian social entrepreneur who founded GOONJ, a non-governmental organization (NGO) headquartered in Delhi.
+Popularly known as the “Clothing Man of India”, Mr Anshu founded Goonj to offer a sustainable economic model to eliminate poverty and related issues.
+Under his leadership Goonj created a barter between urban surplus and village communities’ labour, triggering large-scale rural development work.
 Forbes Magazine listed him as one of India’s most powerful rural entrepreneurs.
-He has also won many national and international honors including the Ashoka and Schwab Fellowships.
+He has also won many national and international honours including the Ashoka and Schwab Fellowships.
 He was awarded the Magsaysay Award for his work on transforming the culture of giving in India and for highlighting material as a sustainable development resource for the poor.

-Mr. Anshu has done his Mass Communications twice and masters in Economics.
-Starting as a freelance journalist, Mr. Anshu left a corporate job in 1998 and founded GOONJ with a mission to make clothing a matter of concern and to bring it among the list of subjects for the development sector.
-An Ashoka Fellow and the Global Ambassador of Ashoka, Mr. Anshu is creating a mass movement for recycling and reuse of tons of waste material by channelizing it from the cities to the villages, as a resource for rural development.
-A powerful and inspiring speaker, Mr. Anshu addresses many national and international forums to bring clothing on the development agenda and to motivate the youth to take action.
+Mr Anshu has done his Mass communications twice and masters in Economics.
+Starting as a freelance journalist, Mr Anshu left a corporate job in 1998 and founded GOONJ with a mission to make clothing a matter of concern and to bring it among the list of subjects for the development sector.
+An Ashoka Fellow and the Global Ambassador of Ashoka, Mr Anshu is creating a mass movement for recycling and reuse of tons of waste material by channelizing it from the cities to the villages, as a resource for rural development.
+A powerful and inspiring speaker, Mr Anshu addresses many national and international forums to bring clothing to the development agenda and to motivate the youth to take action.
 He is a regular speaker in many parts of the world on innovation, leadership, village development, power of youths and social entrepreneurship.

-Once done, Mr. Anshu Gupta was presented with a “Memento” on behalf of Asian Education Group, which was greatly appreciated by the honourable guest.
+Once done, Mr Anshu Gupta was presented with a “Memento” on behalf of the Asian Education Group, which was greatly appreciated by the honourable guest.